Phou Khao Khouay leaf-nosed bat

 The Phou Khao Khouay leaf-nosed bat (Hipposideros khaokhouayensis) is a species of bat found in Laos and Vietnam.
 It was described as a new species in 2006.
 It is considered vulnerable to extinction by the IUCN.

 Taxonomy and etymology

 The Phou Khao Khouay leaf-nosed bat was described as a new species in 2006, based on specimens collected in central Laos in 1997 and 1998.

 The authors of the 2006 paper placed it in the bicolor species group of the genus Hipposideros.

-Its species name "khaokhouayensis" is a New Latin derivative of Phou Khao Khouay, the conservation area where this species was discovered.
+Its species name "khaokhouayensis" is a Neo-Latin derivative of Phou Khao Khouay, the conservation area where this species was discovered.